trahnt/msd_robot_arm/arm_motor_controller/README.md

 sudo rosdep install --from-paths ./ -i -y --rosdistro ${ROS_DISTRO}
 ```

+## Motor configuration:
+Which motors are used by which joints along their corresponding configuration parameters is set with the ros2_control.xacro to keep all the relevant information in one place.

+Motor direction is assumed to be positive in the clockwise direction

 ## TODOs

 - Add support for ICL and Servo42D motors